Maasai Teaching Volunteer Program in Kenya

 Please note you will spend your first day in Nairobi for project orientation, before being transferred to your placement location.

 You’ll be accommodated in a homestay with a local family where living is basic but authentic.
-It also presents a unique opportunity to fully immerse yourself in a rural African community and live like the locals do.
+Homestays in Maasai do not have electricity or running water and in these locations you can expect to find squat/pit toilets and bucket showers.
+This is a unique opportunity to fully immerse yourself in a rural African community and live like the locals do.

 The wide range of Kenyan tribes, ethnicities and cultures are reflected in the diversity of the local cuisine.
 Volunteers are provided with three meals a day which are served at the accommodation and tend to be rich in carbohydrates.